Tubular Bells: Singles

-The first single released from the album was created by the original US distributor, Atlantic Records.
-The single was an edit of the first three sections from Part One and was not authorised by Oldfield.
-The single was released in February 1974 in the United States and Canada only, where it peaked at number seven on the U.S. Billboard Hot 100 chart on 11 May 1974,.
-The track also reached number 15 on the Adult Contemporary chart.
-In Canada, the single was released as "Tubular Bells (Theme from Exorcist)", peaking at number three on the RPM Top Singles chart on 18 May 1974, and was placed at number 103 in the top 200 singles of the year.
+Although Oldfield originally conceived Tubular Bells as a continuous, long-form piece, the album was adapted into shorter edits for the singles market.
+In February 1974, the album's United States distributor, Atlantic Records, released a commercial single featuring a condensed edit of the first three segments from "Part One".
+Issued without Oldfield's authorisation, the single was designed to capitalise on the worldwide box office success of The Exorcist.
+The release achieved commercial success, climbing to number 7 on the U.S. Billboard Hot 100 chart on 11 May 1974 and reaching number 15 on the Billboard Adult Contemporary chart.
+In Canada, the single was distributed under the title "Tubular Bells (Theme from Exorcist)", peaking at number 3 on the RPM Top Singles chart on 18 May 1974 and eventually ranking at number 103 on RPMs year-end list of the top 200 singles for 1974.